 What visitor of the world-famous medieval city of Bruges in Belgium has not came across a small jewellery shop named "Peter Quijo Design Jewels", in the very heart of the city?
-A tiny little shop in a genuine medieval house, a shop called "a bit of a black horse" by one of the numerous foreign customers.
-Because for almost 55 years that shop has been synonymous to unique creations effectuated with the greatest of skills.
-Actual proprietor Qeter Quijo, son of founder Fernand, has developed a keen interest in jewellery from a very young age.
-When he came into the business, some 25 years ago, he steered the family shop into a new direction: the personal creations.
+Since 1946 this shop has been synonymous to unique creations effectuated with the greatest of skills.
+Actual proprietor Peter Quijo, son of founder Fernand, has developed a keen interest in jewellery from a very young age.
+When he came into the business, some 44 years ago, he steered the family shop into a new direction: the personal creations.

 Peter wanted to put his stamp on the international jewel market by working out a very own recognisable style and succeeded with verve.
 He saw things big, entered several international design competitions and came out as overall winner more than once.
 He made precious creations using gold and diamonds mixed with not obvious materials such as ebony wood.
 In 1998 he put his most ambitious project on the stocks: for the 50th anniversary of the shop and as a tribute to his father he created his very own shape of diamond.
 Inspired by the cobblestones that pave the streets of his native Bruges, Peter invented a square diamond with convex sides and square edges.